+Juan Arbelaez is a 29 year old, Columbian-born, young cuisine chef.
 Since graduating from Le Cordon Bleu Paris in 2009, with Cuisine and Pastry Diplomas, Juan Arbelaez has spent time in the kitchens of numerous prestigious establishments.
-He also opened his own restaurant in Boulogne-Billancourt: Plantxa.
-Juan is now in charge of the kitchens at Nubé, the Marignan hotel’s restaurant.
-We seized on the opportunity to ask him a few questions about his career path and what influences his cuisine...
+He also took part in the Top Chef television programme on M6 in 2012.
+Today, he is in charge of several establishments (Plantxa, Levain, Yaya…) and also executive chef at the Marignan hotel’s Nubé restaurant on the Champs Elysées.
+When he came to give a demonstration at the new Institute, we ask him a few questions about his career path and what influences his cuisine...

 Meet Chef Juan Arbelaez